Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's simplicity (one optional param, output schema exists), the description covers purpose, usage, behavioral constraints, and parameter.
-It is fully informative for an agent to select and invoke correctly.
+Given the tool's simplicity (one optional param, output schema exists), the description covers purpose, usage, behavior, and parameter semantics sufficiently.
+No gaps.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.